Table Of Contents

 How Does A Health Maintenance Organization Work?

-A health maintenance organization operates on a managed care model, with a key focus on providing comprehensive healthcare services to its members through a network of contracted healthcare providers.
+A health maintenance organization operates on a managed care model, with a key focus on providing comprehensive healthcare services to its members through a network of contracted healthcare providers with an MD degree.
 It plays a significant role in the healthcare landscape, offering an organized and efficient approach to delivering medical services while emphasizing preventive care and cost-effective practices.
 Members benefit from the coordination of care, financial predictability, be being ble to focus on maintaining overall health and well-being.
 Here's how it works:

 - Enrollment: Individuals or employers enroll in an HMO health insurance plan.
 Members usually choose a primary care physician (PCP) from the HMO's network.